antouanbg/Bulgarian_Linguistic/datasets/NLP/readme.md

 -------------------------------
 Implementation of Preslav Nakov's BulStem in Python.
-[BulStem: Inflectional Stemmer For Bulgarian](http://people.ischool.berkeley.edu/~nakov/bulstem) [Design and Evaluation of Inflectional Stemmer for Bulgarian](Design and Evaluation of Inflectional Stemmer for Bulgarian)
+[BulStem: Inflectional Stemmer For Bulgarian](http://people.ischool.berkeley.edu/~nakov/bulstem)

+[Design and Evaluation of Inflectional Stemmer for Bulgarian](Design and Evaluation of Inflectional Stemmer for Bulgarian)
-The stemming rules (ZIP)
-The stemmer itself (Perl) (Ready to try, with a sample input and output: Windows-1251 and an experimental UTF-8) The stemmer itself (Java, JDK 1.4), provided by Alexander Alexandrov

 #Thanks to: